DJ Ahmet: Production

 Following Unkovski's 2019 short film and 2020 Sundance entry, Sticker, DJ Ahmet took five years to create with numerous difficulties in funding and production.
 Initially being turned down shortly before the COVID-19 pandemic.
 Financing took place from 2021 to 2023.
 Most of the film's production was then completed in the two years leading up to its Sundance Film Festival premiere.
-Principal photography took 36 days near the end of 2023; filming took place in the villages of Kodzalia, Ali Koç, and Skopje.
+Principal photography took 36 days near the end of 2023; filming took place in the villages of Kodžalija, Ali Koč, and Skopje.
 Post-production followed for a year.

 The film's budget was 978,000 euros.
 It was supported by the North Macedonia Film Agency, Eurimages, the Croatian Audiovisual Centre, Film Center Serbia, the Czech Film Fund, and the South Eastern Europe Cinema Network.